JetBrains/Qodana/topics/jvm.md

 <var name="ide-co" value="IntelliJ IDEA Community Edition"/>
 <var name="ide-a" value="IntelliJ IDEA"/>

-<link-summary>You can analyze your Java code using the %qd%, %qd-co%, %qd-a% and %qd-an% linters.</link-summary>
+<link-summary>You can analyze your Java code using the %qd%, %qd-co%, %qd-a%, and %qd-an% linters.</link-summary>

 All %product% linters are based on JetBrains IDEs designed for particular programming languages and frameworks.
 To analyze Java projects, you can use the following linters: